hbc/dc_2016_04/lessons/03_searching_files.md

 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | less
 ```

-Now we can use the arrows to scroll up and down and use `q` to get out.
+Now we can use the arrows to scroll up and down and use `q` to exit.

 We can also do something tricky and use the command `wc`. `wc` stands for
 `word count`.
 It counts the number of lines or characters.
 So, we can use